webcast/webcast.js/README.md

 * `Webcast.Socket`: A simple wrapper around `Websockets` that implements the `webcast` protocol.
 * `Webcast.Node`: A wrapper to create a `webcast` node, in-par with the Web Audio API.

-The demonstration client discussed in the next secion, contains a complete example.
+The demonstration client, discussed in the next secion, contains a complete example.
 Here's the highlight of its code:

 To stream from a `<audio>` element:
 ```